 Luckily we live in a world where people have created amazing programs that we can use to automate marketing tasks.
-Join Buffer ($15/month), Hootsuite ($30/month) or Later.com (Free) and schedule out your social media posts.
+You can automate your social media with platforms like or Later.com- which is FREE!.

 Note- Still hop on daily (if you can) even if it’s just a few minutes to engage, like, comment and share.
 People (and algorithms) will notice if you just put everything on auto-pilot.

-Schedule out your emails for the month on Mailchimp or Constant Contact.
+Schedule out your emails for the month on Mailchimp, Constant Contact or Hubspot (that’s the CRM I use!)
 Write and schedule your monthly blogs at the beginning of the month.